FiguredLimited/vue-mc/docs/_includes/models.md

 ### Active attributes {#model-data-access-active}

 You can access the active state directly on the instance, or with the `get(attribute, default)` method which allows you to specify a default value to fall back on if the attribute does not exist.

-It's safe to set the value of an existing attribute direcly, or you can use `set(attribute, value)`.
+It's safe to set the value of an existing attribute directly, or you can use `set(attribute, value)`.
+Multiple attributes may be updated by passing an object to `set()`.

 **Important**: You must use `set` if you're setting an attribute that doesn't exist on the model yet.